Narigo/blog/posts/published/raspberry-pi-nix-os/raspberry-pi-nix-os.md

 I am unsure, why in one case I need to force set it and in another one I don't need to.
 I should read that up at some point.

+## Updating the system and planning the next steps

+I did not really went very far after just setting it up and having it start SSH every time.
+To get to a point that my RaspberryPi with NixOS is really useful for me, I need to plan ahead now.
+SSH is just the first step to get it done.

+Since I haven't played around with it for a few weeks now, I need to check and update the system first.
+This is going to be tough as I might have already forgotten the password I've set up before...
+I'll better make a second part. :)